 MPGU 417 Classical Guitar Pedagogy (2) Teaching techniques and literature; function of the hands; acoustical properties of instruments.
-(Duplicates credit in former MUPF 417.)

 MPGU 426 Classical Guitar History and Literature (3, Fa) A survey of music for the guitar, lute and vihuela from 1500 to the present.
 (Duplicates credit in former MPGU 426a and former MUHL 426a.)
 Recommended preparation: MUHL 332.